 The Tassel Method – How To Make Fabric Tassels

 For this method, you’ll take 3 or four strips of fabric and lay them evenly over the twine.
 Use either fabric, string, or twine to tie off the top to create a tassel.
-First, tie a tight knot, then wrap the string around a few times and tie off with a knot in the back.
+First, tie a tight knot, then wrap the string around a few times and tie it off with a knot in the back.

 Fabric tassels are easy to make but will likely require more fabric and add extra cost to the finished project.
 They look amazing though!

-Different Ways To Use Fabric Garlands
+Different Ways To Decorate With Fabric Garlands

 Your garland can be used for different occasions.
 Try using one at your next party.
+To hang them from a cake table or home decor display, you can use command hooks or tie the garland onto a shelf with twine or ribbon.

 - Christmas – Fabric garland DIYs look great as a Christmas garland on the mantel or wrapped around the Christmas tree.